RokLenarcic/SmallWorld/README.md

 The `int` tree has an advantage that every number and distance is representable and thus correctness is guaranteed.
 To achieve that the range on `int` tree coordinates is limited to [-590000000, 590000000] range (inclusive) or IllegalArgumentException will be thrown in constructor.

-The `int` tree is not any faster than `double` tree on normal desktop CPUs, but it takes less memory.
+The `int` tree is about 20% faster than `double` tree on normal desktop CPUs and it takes less memory.

 The `double` tree allows a larger range of [-3.7E153..3.7E153], but it has a few disadvantages.
 Some values are not exactly representable (e.g. 10.1, 3.3 etc) so the calculations might be slightly inaccurate.